Designing and Evaluating a Conversational Agent for Early Diagnosis of Alzheimer's Disease and Related Dementias: Conclusion

 \subsection{Agent Interaction Behavior}

 We present an utterance-level analysis of agent interaction behavior in Figure~\ref{fig:bot_behavior}.
 It compares two prompting strategies: \textbf{full-script prompting} (n=15), where the agent received all topic scripts at once, and \textbf{sequential prompting} (n=15), where it was given one topic script at a time and instructed to output the phrase \textit{move on to next topic} to trigger the next script.
-These design choices influenced the micro-dynamics of conversation, in turn, shaped user experience (Section~\ref{sec:user_experience}) and symptom elicitation (Section~\ref{subsec:sensitivity and specificity}).
 The analysis was derived from automatic LLM annotations, with reliability evaluated against human annotator judgments in Section \ref{subsec:human_annotation}.

 \textbf{Conversational richness and coverage trade-offs.} $\;$ Compared to full-script prompting, sequential prompting produced more conversation turns (A) and showed greater flexibility in topic script alignment (B), frequently generating appropriate out-of-survey questions (D).
-In contrast, full-script prompting followed a rigid, survey-based questions, with limited deviation from the scripted items.
 Consequently, sequential prompting promoted longer, more interactive conversations, frequently supplemented by clarifying probes that elicited further clinical detail.
 For instance, when a participant’s answer to \textit{“How long has this been going on?”} did not provide enough detail, the agent could adapt with a clarifying follow-up such as: \begin{quote}

 “Could you clarify—how long have you been noticing these changes in your movement speed, like walking more slowly or taking longer with buttons?” (agent utterance, sequential prompting, interview with \texttt{P19}) \end{quote} This adaptivity contributed to higher sensitivity as shown earlier in Figure~\ref{fig:diagnostic}.
 However, the sequential design also introduced a distinct vulnerability: because topic transitions depended on the agent correctly producing the explicit \textit{move on to next topic} signal, failures to do so caused the agent to become stuck within a topic, while overproducing the signal caused it to skip multiple topics.
 These transition errors increased the likelihood of missed or only partially covered items, particularly in later sections of the script (C), thereby reducing overall topic script coverage.
 By contrast, full-script prompting tended to cover a wider range of topics overall, often addressing them at least partially rather than missing them entirely, though it offered little flexibility beyond the scripted survey questions.